Land Transport Authority: Rail

 LTA is responsible for the development of the rapid transit system and the expansion of the rail network.
 It aims to double the rail network by 2030.
 Since 2008, LTA has increased the length of Singapore's rail network from 138 km to about 180 km with the opening of the Boon Lay Extension in 2009, the Circle Line from 2009 to 2011 and the Circle Line Extension in 2012.
-Downtown Line, Thomson-East Coast Line are underway towards completion, with Cross Island Line and Jurong Region Line under planning.
+Downtown Line, Thomson–East Coast Line are underway towards completion, with Cross Island Line and Jurong Region Line under construction.

 Half-height platform screen doors were installed in all 36 elevated stations in 2012 for the safety of passengers and to reduce delays in train service from track intrusions.
 HVLS fans are also installed at all elevated stations starting from 1 June 2012 and ending on 6 January 2013.

 Bus

-LTA took on the role of central bus network planner from 2009, working with communities and the bus operators, SBS Transit and SMRT Buses, to identify areas for bus improvements and to shift the focus to placing the commuter at the centre and taking a holistic approach in planning the bus network, taking into consideration development in the Rapid Transit System (RTS) network and other transport infrastructure.
-It is meant for their feedbacks, and any changes will be under the monthly updates, this has been brought through Bus Services Enhancement Programme.
+LTA took on the role of the bus route planning with the introduction of Bus Services Enhancement Programme (BSEP) and Bus Connectivity Enhancement Programme (BCEP).
 Under BSEP, about 80 new services are being introduced and 1,000 buses are being added over five years.